blackhoodieRE/blackhoodiere.github.io/_posts/2022-05-11-ReCon_Montreal.md

 **Who:** Women

-**Registration:** [fill form here](https://docs.google.com/forms/d/e/1FAIpQLSeKLQtOs4dmGQh4rSV9bFY_x4Xs6y4tzIgoAVuKRj33MWkEDg/viewform?usp=sf_link), closing on May 25th or when all the seats are taken (VERY LIMITED CAPACITY)
+**Registration:** [fill form here](https://docs.google.com/forms/d/e/1FAIpQLSeKLQtOs4dmGQh4rSV9bFY_x4Xs6y4tzIgoAVuKRj33MWkEDg/viewform?usp=sf_link), closing on May 25th or when all the seats are taken

 **COVID:** Proof of vaccination will be required to attend, additionally we'll organize on-site quick testing for attendees